jamesplease/redux-resource/docs/introduction/core-concepts.md

 A rule of thumb is that metadata is any data about a resource that is **not** persisted to a remote server.

-In Resourceful Redux, all metadata is stored on an object.
+In Redux Resource, all metadata is stored on an object.
 This meta object, like the resources object, has resource IDs as its keys, and has values that are metadata.
 An example is: